Samnite religion: Superstition and festivals

 Superstition was essential to the Samnite culture.
 They practiced augury and believed magic could influence the world.
 Ceremonies would be performed at weddings to promote fertility and bring good fortune.
 Priests and important politicians such as the Meddix and Meddix Tuticus were involved in these rituals.
 Priests also defined the limits to sanctuaries and kept records.
 The Seviri Augustales were likely based on Samnite priests.
 Clothing was also an aspect of Samnite religion.
 They believed that magical amulets could protect their owners from harm.
 These amulets were usually made from expensive materials that showcased wealth.
 Like beads or pendants.
 They were also usually given to young women that were old enough to bear children.
 Depictions of people worshipping at the Samnite sanctuary of Pietrabbondante showcase them wearing veils, capes, and a head ornament resembling a polos.
 It is common for these worshippers to also hold objects.
 Such as focaccia or bronze goblets.
 Red paint was also used to decorate the faces of people whilst they chanted.
 These chants were common at harvests, festivals, and marriages.

 Oath

 The Samnite oath was a practice described by the historian Livy.
-This practice, which was unique to the Samnite civilization, was to used to bind soldiers to their army, and their war.
+This practice, which was unique to the Samnite civilization, was used to bind soldiers to their army, and their war.
 It would transform civilians into soldiers, and prepare them for rigorous training.
 Livy describes Samnite priests binding soldiers to this oath using linen books.
 Such a practice may have formed the basis of a Roman practice called the sacramentum militare, or "soldier's oath."
 It is unclear if the Samnites really took these kinds of oaths.
 Livy may have made it up.
 Another possibility is that Livy embellished parts of this practice, but it was still an aspect of Samnite religion.